Animecointeam/Animecoin/README.md

 ====================
 ![Animecoin](https://miningbase.tk/images/coin-ANI.png)

 0.10 is in active development.
-Check out 0.9.2 branch for the current release candidate, or Releases section for the current and stable source.
+Do not rush to build the master branch.
+Check out the Releases section for the current and stable source.

 Intro
 ---------------------